Over the last few weeks, one of the most common questions we receive from our readers has been: What things are needed to buy a house?

-Limited inventory was the big housing news story of 2017.
+Limited inventory was the big housing news story of this past year.
 In many real estate markets across the country, there just aren’t enough homes for sale to satisfy buyer demand.

 That’s one of the reasons why home prices have risen so steadily over the last few years, particularly in the more constrained markets like California and the Pacific Northwest.

-If you live in a city with limited housing inventory (and there’s a good chance of that), you’ll need to be flexible and open-minded about buying a home in 2018.
+If you live in a city with limited housing inventory (and there’s a good chance of that), you’ll need to be flexible and open-minded about buying a home.

 This is not a mortgage requirement, obviously, but more of a personal character trait that will benefit you during your housing search.
 Chances are, you will have to make compromises at some point during your house hunting process.
 You might have to expand your search area, scale back on your price range, or give up some of those desired features on your wish list.
 That’s the reality of the market.